protonemedia/laravel-splade-docs/title-meta.md

 SEO::openGraphImage(public_path('home.png'));
 ```

-In the `splade-seo.php` configuration file you may set default values, and there's also an `auto_fill` option.
+In the `splade-seo.php` configuration file, you may set default values and an `auto_fill` option.
 When you set this option to `true`, the value passed to the `SEO::title()` method will also be applied to the Open Graph Title tag.

 ## Twitter tags